spikedengineering/happiness-battle-royale/README.md

 ## 📦 About the Project

 This game mode is being developed as an open-source collaboration.
-Our goal is to provide players with a unique Battle Royale experience within the HappinessMP environment – with a focus on humor, fast-paced action, and unexpected moments.
+Our goal is to provide players with a (for now) simple Battle Royale experience within the HappinessMP environment – with a focus on humor, fast-paced action, and unexpected moments.

 ## 👥 Authors